quii/learn-go-with-tests/io.md

 This keeps the data very portable and is relatively simple to implement.

-It wont scale especially well but given this is a prototype it'll be fine for now.
+It won't scale especially well but given this is a prototype it'll be fine for now.
 If our circumstances change and it's no longer appropriate it'll be simple to swap it out for something different because of the `PlayerStore` abstraction we have used.

 We will keep the `InMemoryPlayerStore` for now so that the integration tests keep passing as we develop our new store.
 Once we are confident our new implementation is sufficient to make the integration test pass we will swap it in and then delete `InMemoryPlayerStore`.